Date: 2025-07-22

 This is a particularly artistic part of the wall art.
 The woman's face is repeated all over the city and I'm not sure if there is a meaning behind it.

-I booked a walking tour through hamburg learned that this is where the Beetles band became famous.
+I booked a walking tour through hamburg learned that this is where the Beatles band became famous.
 The tour also took us through Germany's biggest red light district.
 I was unaware about all of these things so it was a very fun tour.

 While I was waiting for the tour, I went to find some food and ordered a good looking fish sandwich.
 It was only when I got the sandwich that I realized it was a raw fish sandwich.